A History Of Eddie Bowles

-I attended college in Cedar Falls and caught wind of the project.
-The Hearst Center for the Arts would be putting on an exhibit about Eddie's life and history.
-A professor with Northern Iowa had some extra grant money to do something with technology to augment the tour and wanted some help.
-He was thinking specifically of using ARKit to do something fancy with Eddie in the shot perhaps.
-We talked things over and I began work.
+I received my undergrad in Cedar Falls at the University of Northern Iowa and maintain a few loose connections back to the university.
+After learning that the Hearst Center for the Arts would be putting on an exhibit about Eddie's life and history, I reached out to offer some help.
+A professor with Northern Iowa had some extra grant money to do something with technology to augment the exhibit.
+He was thinking specifically of using ARKit to do something fancy with Eddie, perhaps.

+We batted around some ideas.
 There are a few locations in Cedar Falls pertinent to his life - places he busked with his guitar, playing late into the night.
 Where he worked.
 Other fun connections to local Cedar Falls history.
-We both decided that we could turn this into a self guided walking tour.
+We both decided that we could turn this into a self-guided walking tour.

 Mapbox is something I'll always find any excuse to play with.
 Runstrike uses mapbox extensively to display route information.
 It's awesome that they're based on openstreetmap data, and all their libraries just work extremely well.

 I started experimenting with the Unity Mapbox Plugin.
 There were plenty of examples to get started with.
 I found that the Location-based game prefab was close enough to what I needed that I was able to pull that off the shelf and get going with only a few modifications.
 There are a few different emulation swap-ins for a Location Provider, file based and array based, so I grabbed a bunch of Cedar Falls lat longs and plugged them in.
 I was immediately heartened by the progress!